BBO-repo/ros-exercise/README.md

 ![gt vs lio sam lo](images/gt-vs-lio-sam-lo.png)

 Observations:<br>
-+ At the end of the `one-minute-record.bag`, the robot make a u-turn and get lost which increase the positionning error.
-This due to the fact inside the warehouse of the `highbay_track.world`, there are only wall and no significant content to allow to retrieve itself.
++ At the end of the `one-minute-record.bag`, the robot make a u-turn and get lost which increases the positionning error.
+This due to the fact that inside the warehouse of the `highbay_track.world`, there are only walls and no significant content to allow to retrieve itself.